Azure/bicep-registry-modules/avm/res/storage/storage-account/README.md

 This is a generic module for deploying a Storage Account.
 Any customization for different storage needs (such as a diagnostic or other storage account) need to be done through the Archetype.
 The hierarchical namespace of the storage account (see parameter `enableHierarchicalNamespace`), can be only set at creation time.

+## Data Collection

+The software may collect information about you and your use of the software and send it to Microsoft.
+Microsoft may use this information to provide services and improve our products and services.
+You may turn off the telemetry as described in the [repository](https://aka.ms/avm/telemetry).
+There are also some features in the software that may enable you and Microsoft to collect data from users of your applications.
+If you use these features, you must comply with applicable law, including providing appropriate notices to users of your applications together with a copy of Microsoft’s privacy statement.
+Our privacy statement is located at <https://go.microsoft.com/fwlink/?LinkID=824704>.
+You can learn more about data collection and use in the help documentation and our privacy statement.
+Your use of the software operates as your consent to these practices.